diskuv/scoutapps/README.md

      | Detected by:        Gradle property 'org.gradle.java.installations.paths'
 ```

-Finally, if you want to run Android Studio, run:
+FINALLY, if you want to run Android Studio, run:

 ```shell
 # One-time